mavwong/Tensorflow-2.0-and-Keras-API-starter-template/README.md

 ### Installation:

 Download the repository of the project.
 Install `anaconda` environment into your local system or use `google colab`.
-For the following project, I did use google colab.
+For the following project, I mainly used colab.
 To install tensorflow 2.0 in colab:

 > !pip install -q tensorflow==2.0.0-alpha0